 Although Google frowns upon buying links, this doesn’t mean buying links is not considered a legitimate tactic by SEOs.
 They all do it all the time.
 The thing is that if you buy links in moderation from reputable sites with high domain authority or trust flow, Google will leave you alone.
 In fact, they openly state they don’t care about buying or selling paid links in and off itself, they just don’t like that it’s used to manipulate page ranking.

-They suggest the parties selling links to do add the rel=”nofollow” tag to all links, which tells Google bots not to consider these links, meaning they won’t affect search ranking.
+They suggest the parties selling links add the rel=”nofollow” tag to all links, which tells Google bots not to consider these links, meaning they won’t affect search ranking.
 Of course that makes the process of buying links redundant, but that’s a whole other story.

 Black Hat SEO Tools

 Black hat SEO tools are typically paid services that automate comments or scrape content etc. Here are some of the more popular ones if you want to go down this route:

 SeNuke: Automated link building software, posting on comment sections to get you backlinks.
 You can bet the links won’t be high quality.